Value Differences

 Disagreeing with God about moral values requires us to diminish him and the Bible.

-If God exists, and if he is our Creator, then he is superior to us and sovereign over us.
+If God exists and is our Creator, then he is superior to us and sovereign over us.
 His moral values supersede ours.

 If the Old and New Testament authors were divinely inspired when they wrote their original manuscripts, and if these documents have been accurately copied through the centuries, then the Bible faithfully conveys God’s moral values.

-To discredit God’s moral code, we must believe that one or more of these claims is false.
+We must believe one or more of these claims to be false to discredit God’s moral code.
 This requires us to disregard the testimony of nature, history, and textual criticism.

 Contrarian Dilemmas